Magnesium: Organic chemistry

 Organomagnesium compounds are widespread in organic chemistry.
-They are commonly found as Grignard reagents.
-Magnesium can react with haloalkanes to give Grignard reagents.
+They are commonly found as Grignard reagents, formed by reaction of magnesium with haloalkanes or aryl halides in diethyl ether.
 Examples of Grignard reagents are phenylmagnesium bromide and ethylmagnesium bromide.
 The Grignard reagents function as a common nucleophile, attacking the electrophilic group such as the carbon atom that is present within the polar bond of a carbonyl group.

-A prominent organomagnesium reagent beyond Grignard reagents is magnesium anthracene with magnesium forming a 1,4-bridge over the central ring.
-It is used as a source of highly active magnesium.
+A prominent organomagnesium reagent beyond Grignard reagents is magnesium anthracene or magnesocene, which is used as a source of highly active magnesium.
+First prepared in 1954 by independent groups, one led by Ernst Otto Fischer, the other by Albert Wilkinson, magnesocene is a white to off-yellow pyrophoric powder that violently hydrolyses in water.
 The related butadiene-magnesium adduct serves as a source for the butadiene dianion.

-Magnesium in organic chemistry also appears as low valent magnesium compounds, primarily with the magnesium forming diatomic ions in the +1 oxidation state but more recently also with zero oxidation state or a mixture of +1 and zero states.
-Such compounds find synthetic application as reducing agents and sources of nucleophilic metal atoms.